contentful/blog-in-5-minutes/docs/GETTING-STARTED.md

 ## Deploy the site to `now`

 `now` is a fairly new service by [zeit](https://zeit.co), which also provides static hosting.

+If you haven't used it yet please run `npm run login` to register at zeit.
+This will take you only one minute.

-If you run `npm run deploy` you're asked for your email adress (which you have to confirm) once and then your site will find its way into the cloud.
+If you then run `npm run deploy` your site will find its way into the cloud.

 ```bash
 $ npm run deploy